gmc-code/PC-microbit-micropython/docs/lessons/For_loops.rst

         sleep(300)

-| The disadvantage of this approach is that the spacing character is also added to the end, after the last character.

 .. admonition:: Tasks

     #.
 Write a for-loop to scroll each letter in 'ace' individually with an '*' between them.